Recycled materials reference guides

 This guide provides an overview of a typical in-service trial process.
 It can be used to assess the use of recycled materials in construction and to assess the use of products manufactured from recycled materials.

-Draft technical specifications for recycled materials
+Technical specifications for recycled materials